kaifq1/Layoff_SQL/README.md

 # Layoff_SQL

-This is a practice project.
-.
-.
-.
-.
-.
-.
-credits to AlexTheAnalyst
+This is a Personal Pactice Project for Data Cleaning. credits to AlexTheAnalyst